The Right Dog for Empty Nesters

 Dogs are a Great Companion

 For several reasons, empty nesters and older adults can benefit from having a dog.
-Dogs can provide companionship, comfort, and security for those living alone.
+Dogs can provide companionship, comfort, emotional support, and security for those living alone.
 Couples who have become empty nesters will benefit from having activity in the home.

 Having a dog can be an excellent way for empty nesters and older adults to get out and get active.
 The companionship and a sense of purpose that a dog can bring can counteract feelings of loneliness and isolation that sometimes strike when adult children move away or older adults become unable to keep up with activities they used to enjoy.
 Dogs can provide much-needed exercise, mental stimulation, and social contact.